thousandhips/cs190-final/README.md

 It's a good idea to quit and restart Xcode when working on different parts and only work on one part at a time.
 Don't get bogged down on a part.
 If a part is taking you more than 15 minutes, move along.

+Part I might be the hardest because you have to know some polynomials.
+If the polynomials are throwing you off, just go on to the other four parts.
+Come back later and read the links that I put into Part I, especially the link to the definition of Bezier curves.

-During the test now and then it's also a good idea to do
+Finally, during the test it's a good idea to occasionally do:

     $ git add --all
     $ git commit -m "Note to self about what you just accomplished."
     $ git push origin master

 That way you won't lose much work if Xcode explodes.